monk-io/docs/docs/improve/multi-cloud.md

     monk cluster grow

-Monk will ask several questions about new instances, see example answers below:
+MonkOS will ask several questions about new instances, see example answers below:

 <Tabs
   defaultValue="gcp"